-There is a seperate snapshot filtering system call 'global filtering' which affects all snapshots.
+There is a separate snapshot filtering system called 'global filtering' which affects all snapshots.
 This uses the [ISO] buttons on the console.
-The global filtering system can isolate console channels, blocks, and prameters from both snapshot and show file recall.
+The global filtering system can isolate console channels, blocks, and parameters from either snapshot or show file recall.